opensearch-project/documentation-website/_ingest-pipelines/processors/dot-expander.md

 ```
 {% include copy-curl.html %}

-Simulate the pipeline as follows:
+You can simulate the pipeline as follows:

 ```json
 POST _ingest/pipeline/dot-expander-pipeline/_simulate